ukmusarra/cv/readme.md

 #### Lower Thames Crossing - UK

-Geotechnical support for tender phase: GBP 5.3-6.3bn estimated cost, comprises 14.5 miles of Dual-3 Lane Expressway, over 50 bridges, two of the world's largest diameter bored tunnels (16m), longest road tunnels in the UK
+Geotechnical support for tender phase: *GBP 5.3-6.3bn estimated cost*, comprises 14.5 miles of Dual-3 Lane Expressway, over 50 bridges, two of the world's largest diameter bored tunnels (16m), longest road tunnels in the UK

 #### Tema Port, Ghana - Africa

-Team Leader for new optioneering and detail design to LNG (Cryogenic) ISO Truck Loading Facilities Tema Port, Ghana: The terminal has a total LNG storage capacity of approximately 200,000 m3 and was originally designed and constructed to supply natural gas to a single off-taker in the country.
+Team Leader for new optioneering and detail design to *LNG (Cryogenic) ISO Truck Loading Facilities Tema Port, Ghana*: The terminal has a total LNG storage capacity of approximately 200,000 m3 and was originally designed and constructed to supply natural gas to a single off-taker in the country.

 #### NEOM - Saudi Arabia

-$500bn estimated project cost, it is world's most ambitious project at the moment.
-It will comprise the construction of an entire new smart city, covering an area of 26,500 km2, with 170km concept of "linear city".
-This marvellous project will comprise all different sorts of complex infrastructure, from unique modern bridges, to HSR lines and stations, viaducts, roads, earthworks and complex modern design concepts.
-Member of the design geotechnical team.
+*$500bn estimated project cost, it is world's most ambitious project at the moment*.
+Construction of an entire new smart city, covering an area of 26,500 km2, with 170km concept of "linear city".
+Includes complex infrastructure, from unique modern bridges, to HSR lines and stations, earthworks and complex modern design concepts.
+Member of the geotechnical design team.

 #### Langstone Flood and Coastal Erosion Risk Management Scheme - UK

 Geotechnical team Leader for the scheme detailed design, procured by coastal erosion and flood Risk Management Authority (RMA).
-This project is part of the Langstone Flood and Coastal Erosion Risk Management (FCERM) program implementation.
+This project is part of the *Langstone Flood and Coastal Erosion Risk Management (FCERM) program implementation*.
 The scheme, which will introduce new and upgraded defences, is required to provide improved protection against tidal flooding to the village of Langstone.

 Senior Geotechnical Engineer
 ----------------------------

 ### Fairhurst - United Kingdom | Jan 2021 to Nov 2021 | [Website](https://www.fairhurst.co.uk)

-Technical Lead of ground Engineering projects including site characterization, geotechnical analysis, geotechnical engineering design, owner's engineering, QA/QC inspection/review, testing and reporting.
-Part of an integrated delivery team, comprising of other engineering disciplines, professional environmental scientists, project delivery and project support staff on existing and new projects.
+Technical Lead of ground Engineering projects including *site characterization, geotechnical analysis, geotechnical engineering design, owner's engineering, QA/QC inspection/review, testing and reporting.* Part of an integrated delivery team, comprising of other engineering disciplines, professional environmental scientists, project delivery and project support staff on existing and new projects.

-Client portfolio included Developers, Owner Occupiers, Funds, Quarry Companies, Network Rail, Rail Infrastructure Contractors, Local Authorities, Civil Engineering Contractors, Renewable Energy Contractors and Oil and Gas service providers

 Senior Geotechnical Specialist | Executive Lead >100M USD CapEX
 ---------------------------------------------------------------

 ### Vale - Brazil | Out 2019 to Dez 2020 | [Website](http://www.vale.com.br)

-Global Executive Support in Geotechnical Engineering to all capital projects above 100M USD CapEx.
+Global Executive Support in Geotechnical Engineering to capital projects above 100M USD CapEx.

 Key member to executive technical approval of Capital Projects in all business sectors, including Iron Ore, Base Metals, Energy and Logistics, up to 1B USD value.

-High level design reviews for varied project types, such as: underground mining in Canada, new tailing dam and port plant in Malaysia, 1 to 3km bridges in Brazil, decommissioning of upstream tailing dams, dry-stacking, NATM tunnels, new and duplicated railways.
+High level design reviews for varied project types, such as: underground mining in Canada, tailing dam and port plant in Malaysia, 1 to 3km bridges in Brazil, decommissioning of upstream tailing dams, dry-stacking, tunnels and railways.

 II Master / Tunnel Design Engineer
 ----------------------------------